We are two countries with a lot in common.

 — Ralph Lauren (@RalphLauren) April 14, 2021

-While the US went Ralph Lauren preppy, Team Canada is going Hudson’s Bay badass.
+While the US went Ralph Lauren preppy, Team Canada decided to go a little more badass.

-Choosing an entirely different path, our athletes will be rocking Canadian tuxedos during the Closing Ceremony, with a touch of Japanese street art mixed in.
+Choosing an entirely different path, our northern neighbor’s athletes will be rocking Canadian tuxedos during the Closing Ceremony, with a touch of Japanese street art mixed in.

 We’re supporting all our athletes’ hard work by wearing our Tokyo 2020 @teamcanada Collection with pride.